Should You Quit Your Job To Travel?

 Let me start off by saying I’m not judging anyone who chooses to quit their job to travel.
 Our goal here is to present a different side of the coin from our personal experience.
 With so many articles advising others to quit their job to travel full-time, we think it’s important to note that it’s not the only option.

 5 Reasons NOT to Quit Your Job to Travel

 Just because you have a job or a home base doesn’t mean you can’t live a life filled with amazing travel experiences.
 We have yet to publicly announce this, but we just bought a house in coastal San Diego and as someone who has been fighting against the traditional American dream for the past 10 years of my life, this was a HUGE life-changing decision for me.

-However, after traveling nearly 6 months per year for the past 5 years, I’ve grown to love my routine at home.
+The main reason we started this blog was to show people that you can still live a “normal” life and travel the world.
+After traveling nearly 6 months per year for the past 5 years, I’ve grown to love my routine at home.
 I’ve surprisingly found a massive amount of joy in remodeling and DIY plans for our little beach cottage — in between trips to places like Canada and the Philippines.